dat2Cph/content/oop_git_tdd/git-tdd/git_exercise.md

 - Pull the latest changes from GitHub.
 - Add a new method to the Main class called `public static void printNumbers(int start, int end)`.
 The method should print the numbers from start to end.
 - Use `git stash` to stash your changes.
-- Checkout a new branch called `featurePrintNumbers` and add the stash to this branch.
+- Create and checkout a new branch called `featurePrintNumbers` and add the stash to this branch.
 - Commit the changes to the new branch and merge it into master.
 - Revert back to previous commit (the one that changed the main method to print BuzzFizz instead of FizzBuzz).
 - Make a comment in the code that says: "This is a comment that should be removed before committing".
 Add the file to the staging area.
-- Revert the staging area to the previous commit.
+- Revert the staging area to the previous commit, but keep changes in working tree.